olgazju/blog_dbt_project/README.md

 # Demo dbt project

-This repository contains the source code for my blog
+This repository contains the source code for my post "How we mastered dbt: A true story"

 ## Local Setup for macOS